dotnet/docs-aspire/docs/deployment/azure/includes/azd-up-workflow.md

 ## Deploy the template

-1. Once `azd` is initialized, the provisioning and deployment process can be executed as a single command from the _AppHost_ project directory, [azd up](/azure/developer/azure-developer-cli/reference#azd-up):
+1. Once an `azd` template is initialized, the provisioning and deployment process can be executed as a single command from the _AppHost_ project directory using [azd up](/azure/developer/azure-developer-cli/reference#azd-up):

     ```azdeveloper
     azd up